 \subsection{Main Results}

 We evaluated the generation and ground-truth score accuracy of WavReward and Baseline models on the ChatReward-30K-test as well as the real out-of-domain RealDialogue dataset.
 The Baseline is divided into two categories: one consists of direct inference from audio language models using text prompt templates consistent with WavReward, and the other is the evaluator fine-tuned using the ChatReward-30K-train.
 The specific experimental results are presented in Table~\ref{tab:result}.
 We can draw the following conclusions: \textbf{1) WavReward significantly outperforms the best audio language models GPT-4o-audio on all metrics}.
 It achieved improvements of 21.4, 20.7, and 39.0 points in the content scoring, implicit dialogue scoring, and emotion-instructed dialogue scoring, respectively.
 Furthermore, it outperformed the direct inference model Qwen2.5-Omni by an average factor of two.
 This indicates that audio language models when optimized using reinforcement learning, can effectively serve as evaluators for spoken dialogue models.
 Moreover, RL significantly improves performance compared to direct inference. \textbf{2) We found that the RL-based WavReward surpassed the LoRA fine-tuned Qwen2.5-Omni}.
-This may be due to the direct scoring approach of supervised fine-tuning, which is overly simplistic and struggles to capture the complex scoring logic needed for various scenarios.
-Additionally, LoRA-based methods outperformed full-parameter fine-tuning, likely because full-parameter fine-tuning lacks the KL loss constraint on the initial model, causing the model to deviate from its inherent capabilities. \textbf{3) We observed a substantial performance gap between different audio language models during direct inference}, highlighting the need for future work to develop and open-source more robust foundational audio language models. \textbf{4) We found that WavReward's accuracy in scoring accent-based sub-languages and implicit dialogues was lower than that for other scenarios.} This may be attributed to the less accurate accent data in the ChatReward-30K dataset compared to other acoustic information, and the inherent difficulty in evaluating implicit dialogues.
+This may be due to the direct scoring approach of supervised fine-tuning, which is overly simplistic and struggles to capture the complex scoring logic needed for various scenarios. \textbf{3) We observed a substantial performance gap between different audio language models during direct inference}, highlighting the need for future work to develop and open-source more robust foundational audio language models. \textbf{4) We found that WavReward's accuracy in scoring accent-based sub-languages and implicit dialogues was lower than that for other scenarios.} This may be attributed to the less accurate accent data in the ChatReward-30K dataset compared to other acoustic information, and the inherent difficulty in evaluating implicit dialogues.
 There remains room for improvement in determining what constitutes a reasonable emotional response in spoken dialogue models. \textbf{5) On the RealDialogue dataset, WavReward achieved a score accuracy of 80$\%$,} indicating that it exhibits strong robustness and can provide reliable evaluations in real-world, complex scenarios.